 | Clearbit (Breeze) | $45/mo + HubSpot sub | ❌ No | HubSpot required |

-The range here tells a story.
-Pin's $100/mo includes AI sourcing, contact lookup, outreach automation, scheduling, and a team inbox - not just email addresses.
+These numbers tell a story.
+Pin’s $100/mo includes AI sourcing, contact lookup, automated outreach, scheduling, and a team inbox - not just email addresses.
 A standalone finder like Lusha at $36/mo gives you contact data and nothing else.
 ZoomInfo at $15,000+/year gives you a massive database but no recruiting workflow.
-What's worth more to your team: the cheapest per-email cost, or the fastest path from "found a candidate" to "scheduled an interview"?
+Costs vary.
+Workflows differ.
+What’s worth more to your team: the cheapest per-email cost, or the fastest path from “found a candidate” to “scheduled an interview”?
+Choose deliberately.

 Frequently Asked Questions

-What is the best free email finder for recruiters?
+What is the best free recruiter email finder?

-Pin offers the most complete free tier for recruiters, including AI-powered sourcing across 850M+ profiles with no credit card required.
-For standalone email finding only, Apollo.io's free plan provides unlimited email credits (~250/day fair use) and Hunter.io offers 50 free monthly searches.
-All three let you test before committing, but Pin's free tier includes the full recruiting workflow - not just contact data.
-That distinction matters: 89% of HR professionals using AI for recruiting say it saves them time, per SHRM's 2025 data, and an integrated free tier lets you test that efficiency before paying.
+Among free-tier options, Pin gives recruiters the most complete package: AI-powered sourcing across 850M+ profiles with no credit card required.
+Standalone recruiter email finder options include Apollo.io’s free plan (unlimited email credits, ~250/day fair use) and Hunter.io (50 free monthly searches).
+All three let you test before committing, but Pin’s free tier includes the full recruiting workflow - not just contact data.
+Worth noting: 89% of HR professionals using AI for recruiting say it saves them time, per SHRM’s 2025 data, and an integrated free tier lets you test that efficiency before paying.

 How accurate are email finder tools?

-Accuracy varies widely across the category.
+Across the category, accuracy varies widely.
 A Dropcontact 2025 benchmark of 20,000 real-world contacts found that even top tools achieve only 40-55% effective enrichment rates.
+Recruiters who benchmark tools only on database size miss a critical signal.
+Without verifying the actual delivery rate - how many profiles still have reachable addresses - the true cost-per-conversation often far exceeds what the per-lookup price implied.
+Check both.
+Size and freshness.
 Hunter.io showed 11.2% hard bounces in the same test.
 B2B contact data decays at about 2.1% per month, which means roughly 25% of your email database becomes outdated every year.
-Look for tools with built-in verification and regularly refreshed data to improve deliverability.
-Poor data quality costs organizations an average of $12.9 million annually per Gartner, so the cost of low-accuracy tools extends far beyond the subscription price.
+Tools that build continuous verification into their refresh cycles - rather than relying on one-time data snapshots that age poorly - deliver meaningfully better deliverability over time.
+Poor data quality costs organizations an average of $12.9 million annually per Gartner, so the cost of low-accuracy tools extends far beyond the plan price.

 Do I need an email finder if I already use LinkedIn Recruiter?

-Yes.
-LinkedIn Recruiter doesn't provide candidate email addresses or phone numbers directly.
+Short answer: yes.
+LinkedIn Recruiter doesn’t provide candidate email addresses or phone numbers directly.
 You can send InMail, but InMail credits are expensive and response rates tend to be lower than direct email outreach.
-Recruiting emails see the highest open rates (52.3%) among all B2B cold email categories, per Instantly's 2026 benchmark.
-An email finder lets you reach candidates through personal or work email, which consistently produces higher engagement than InMail alone.
-For tips on writing outreach that gets responses once you have the email, see our guide to cold email templates for recruiters.
+Recruiting emails see the highest open rates (52.3%) among all B2B cold email categories, per Instantly’s 2026 benchmark.
+Reaching candidates through personal or work email, rather than InMail, consistently produces higher engagement.

 How much do email finder tools cost for recruiting teams?

-Prices range from free (Pin, Apollo.io, Lusha, and Hunter.io all offer free tiers) to $15,000+/year (ZoomInfo).
+Pricing ranges from free (Pin, Apollo.io, Lusha, and Hunter.io all offer free tiers) to $15,000+/year (ZoomInfo).
 Most mid-range options run $39-$149/month.
-But advertised pricing often doesn't reflect actual costs - credit overages, phone number add-ons, and platform dependencies can push the real number 2-4x higher.
+Range matters.
+But advertised pricing often doesn’t reflect actual costs - credit overages, phone number add-ons, and platform dependencies can push the real number 2-4x higher.
 Pin at $100/mo includes contact lookup plus full recruiting automation, making it the stronger value for teams that need more than just email addresses.

 What’s the difference between an email finder and a multi-channel contact finder?

-An email finder looks up email addresses specifically - work emails, personal emails, or both.
-A multi-channel contact finder goes further: phone numbers, verified mobile numbers for SMS, social profiles, and personal websites alongside email.
-If your outreach is email-only, an email finder is sufficient.
-If you also reach candidates by phone, SMS, or LinkedIn, you'll want a multi-channel tool.
-For recruiters processing dozens of candidates daily, integrated platforms that handle both contact discovery and outreach save roughly 20% of the workweek, according to LinkedIn's 2025 Future of Recruiting report.
+Email finders look up email addresses specifically - work emails, personal emails, or both.
+Multi-channel contact finders go further: phone numbers, verified mobile numbers for SMS, social profiles, and personal websites alongside email.
+When outreach is email-only, an email finder is sufficient.
+When you also reach candidates by phone, SMS, or LinkedIn, a multi-channel tool is the better choice.
+For recruiters processing dozens of candidates daily, integrated platforms that handle both contact discovery and outreach save roughly 20% of the workweek, according to LinkedIn’s 2025 Future of Recruiting report.

 Which Email Finder Should You Choose?

-If you're a recruiter shopping for an email finder, the real question isn't "which tool finds the most emails?"
-It's "what happens after I find the email?"
+When shopping for email finder tools for recruiters, the real question isn’t “which tool finds the most emails?”
+It’s “what happens after I find the email?”
 Standalone finders solve the lookup problem but leave you stitching together separate tools for outreach, scheduling, and tracking.
 That patchwork workflow costs time and drops candidates through the cracks.

-Pin combines the largest recruiter-focused database (850M+ profiles) with email lookup at 2 credits each ($0.20), automated outreach, and interview scheduling in one platform.
-At $100/mo with a free tier, it's a fraction of what enterprise alternatives charge for less.
+Combining the largest recruiter-focused database (850M+ profiles) with email lookup at 2 credits each ($0.20), automated outreach, and interview scheduling, Pin packages the full workflow in one platform.
+At $100/mo with a free tier, it’s a fraction of what enterprise alternatives charge for less.

 Need more than just email addresses?
 If phone numbers, SMS outreach, or social profile discovery are part of your workflow, see our guide to multi-channel contact finder tools for recruiters.